daletom/letsgoheadless/content/home.md

 <Hero2></Hero2>

 What is this site?
 It's currently in process, but it's essentially a site to look at several options for connecting a headless CMS to a jamstack front-end.
-More info to come...
+To be launched January 2022...

 ## What is a Headless CMS?